There are realms beyond what the human mind can perceive.

 - Richard Rose

-Well, if there is any real "answer" to this whole matter . . . well, it's just not going to be solved intellectually, or through one person or group shoving their conclusion down everybody else's throat.
+Well, if there is any real "answer" to this whole matter . . . the way we see it, it's just not going to be solved merely with the intellect alone, through rational argument, or through one person or group shoving their conclusion down everybody else's throat.

-So the only way it will ever get resolved, for us, here, now?
+So the only way it will ever get resolved, for the individual who is wanting to figure it out, here, now?

 "When you travel to the Celestial City,